New call-to-action Toll Free1-888-512-2121

 Bentonite sulfur fertilizers (elemental sulfur)

-Plant availability can be accelerated somewhat through a fall-application.
-The winter free/thaw cycle will help disintegrate the pastilles into smaller sulfur particles, for quicker breakdown in the spring, once the soil microbes ‘awake’ from dormancy.
+Plant availability can be accelerated somewhat through a fall application.
+The winter freeze/thaw cycle will help disintegrate the pastilles into smaller sulfur particles, for quicker breakdown in the spring, once the soil microbes ‘awaken’ from dormancy.

 premium clay will cause the sulfur to degrade into much finer particles (under 200 microns) for faster, more complete, more consistent conversion to sulfate.
 This ensures crops get the maximum nutritional benefit.
 Products made with enhanced dust control measures will be safer and cleaner to handle.